chas-academy/u02-redesign-grupp-6/README.md

 Now you should be able to see your live changes in all static web pages if you have any updates in the related css files.

 ## Contributing :heart:
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Join our developer team :sparkles
+As of now, we have six developers working in the frontend team, and of course we would like to expand the team!
+We are using [trello](https://trello.com/en) to collaborate and [slack](https://slack.com/intl/en-se/) to communicate.If you are interested in joining us, please talk to our brilliant scrum master, [Otto](https://github.com/ottoreimers)! :v: